neofireplugin/ShopwarePlentymarketsConnector/meta/documents/user_guide_en.md

 <h2>Purchase Version (Subscriptions)</h2>
 Use the plugin as long as you want<br>
-With the purchase of this plugin you can use it indefinitely in your shop.<br><br>
+With the purchase of this plugin you can use it indefinitely in your shop.<br>

+The purchase is a Shopware plugin license for the plentymarkets interface to Shopware in the Shopware Store.
+In addition to the plentyMarketplace terms and conditions apply
+ <a href="https://www.shopware.com/de/gtc" target="_blank">Conditions of Shopware</a>.<br>

 Including manufacturer support and updates (subscription *)<br><br>